jozu-ai/kitops/docs/src/docs/next-steps.md

 mymodel     champion    Rajat        Finetuning_SLM   13.1 MiB   sha256:f268a74ff85a00f2a68400dfc17b045bc7c1638da7f096c7ae400ad5bdfd520c
 ```

-Now we no longer want this ModelKit to be tagged as `challenger` because it's the `champion` so we can remove it from our registry:
+However, we no longer want this ModelKit to be tagged as `challenger` since it's the `champion` now.
+Let's remove it from our registry to keep things clean and clear:

 ```sh
 kit remove mymodel:challenger